BisolaAnalytics/Airplane-Crashes-and-Fatalities/README.md

+The is one of my project in data analysis training course with Quantum Analytics

 About Dataset
 Airplane Crashes and Fatalities
 This dataset showcases Boeing 707 accidents that have occurred since 1948.
 The data includes information on the date, time,